 How to Eat a Mooncake

 The most traditional way to eat a mooncake is an auspicious one.
 Slice it into eight pieces (eight is an incredibly lucky number in Chinese culture) and share it with loved ones.
 Yes, I realize that I forgot to do this in the above photo.

 Regardless of appetite, it is difficult to eat an entire mooncake.
 Traditional mooncakes are about the size of a fist and incredibly rich.
-A cup of jasmine tea helps digest them.
+A cup of jasmine tea helps to digest them.

 Snowy mooncakes are also sharable but since they’re tinier… whether you share is up to you!

 In Asia, luxury hotels, bakeries and restaurants offer beautifully-packaged mooncakes for pre-order prior to the festival.
 I’ve seen people stress out about the packaging as much as the quality of the mooncake itself.
 However, mooncakes are sold in larger bakeries year-round.

 In the United States, your best bet is a Chinese bakery or grocery store.
 In San Diego, try Ranch 99 or Huy Ky Bakery in City Heights.
 However, Amazon sometimes sells Kee Wah mooncakes that you can have delivered via Prime!